Colorado

 Afternoon:

-After lunch we'll take the Million Dollar Highway, one of America's most scenic drives, to Silverton.
+Back aboard the motorcoach, we’ll take the Million Dollar Highway, one of America’s most scenic drives, to Silverton.
 Look for remnants of mining equipment in the peaks, canyons, and meadows we pass along the way.
-Once in Silverton we will go to the train depot to finish our journey south on the famous Durango & Silverton Narrow Gauge Railroad.
-From our steam train we'll experience the iconic Horseshoe Curve, High Bridge and all of the Animas River Gorge.
-Upon arriving in Durango we'll check in to our hotel and enjoy the rest of the evening at leisure.
+Once in Silverton, we will go to the train depot to finish our journey south on the famous Durango & Silverton Narrow Gauge Railroad.
+From our steam train, we’ll experience the iconic Horseshoe Curve, High Bridge, and all of the Animas River Gorge.
+Upon arriving in Durango, we’ll check in to our hotel and adjourn for the day.

 Dinner: